-Discuss your concern with a higherlevel people leader or another member of management at your location.
+Discuss your concern with a higher level supervisor or another member of management at your location.
 If you still have concerns after your discussion, or if you are not comfortable discussing the matter with a higher-level person, go to the next step.